epfl-lara/compiler2024-labs-public/lab02_parser/Readme.md

 A prefix expression checks if the next token is an operator. **If there is no space between the operator and the next token** (see `noWhitespaceBeforeNextToken`), parse the prefix operator and the compound expression that follows.
 It returns a `PrefixApplication` AST node.
 The fact we have to check for white space presence shows us that this gammar is not a context-free grammar.

-If there is no whitespace, then it returns directly the operator (recall: it's an `Identifier`.)
+If there is a whitespace, then it returns directly the operator (recall: it's an `Identifier`.)

 In the case where it is not an operator, it will parse the compound expression (so call the `compoundExpression()` function.)